nshaff3r/Game-Tracker/README.md

 5) Follow the instructions in the program to add a game, clear data, merge data, or predict a game.

 6) To add aditional players, you can run setup.py at any time and select the amount of players you wish to add.

+7) Standings can be viewed each time the program is run or in the standings.txt file created for each gametype.

+# A Note About Elo Rankings:

+Elo rankings have been implemented to be used as an aditional metric for rankings in an attempt to stablize changes given that players may be at different levels of skills and may play one another in uneven ammounts.
+Note that by default, all players start with an Elo ranking of 1500, which naturally gets more accuracte the more games are played.